-Course Number and Name: RGT 2132 Ethical and Legal Respo nsibilities Classification: Associate of Applied Scient nce Degree Requ irement Description: Legal terminology, concepts, and principles will be presented in this course.
+Course Number and Name: RGT 2132 Ethical and Legal Responsibilities

+Description: Legal terminology, concepts, and principles will be presented in this course.

 Topics include misconduct, malpractice, legal and professional standards, and the ASRT scope of practice.
 The importance of proper documentation and informed consent is emphasized.
 This course will prepare students to better understand their patients, the patients' families, and professional peers through comparison of diverse populations based on their value systems, cultural and ethnic influences, communication styles, socioeconomic influences, health risks, and life stages.

-Hour Breakdown: Semester Credit Hours Lecture Lab Contact Hours 2 2 30 National Assessment: Components of the ARRT Examination Prerequisite: Instructor Approved
+Hour Breakdown:Semester Credit HoursLectureLabContact Hours11015

-- 1. Apply medical and professional ethics in the context of a broader society. - a.
-Examine the interrelationship between personal, community, and societal values. - b.
-Explain the influence a person's value system has on his or her behavior. - c.
-Examine how professional values are imparted. - d.
-Assess the effect of a conflict between a patient's values and a health professional's values on the resultant care that a patient may receive. - e.
-Discuss morality and its development. - f.
-Contrast culture and ethnicity, and provide examples of each. - g.
-Explain how a person's cultural bias toward illness affects his or her recovery. - h.
-Explain the roots of medical ethnocentrism. - i.
-Discuss the societal factors that influence the quality of health care a patient may receive. - j.
-Describe the culture of poverty and the effect and delivery on the health-care system. - k.
-Discuss the patient advocacy role of the health professional in relation to effective patient communication. - I. Discuss the importance of understanding verbal and nonverbal communications in various cultures. - 2.
-Discuss the appropriate physical boundaries in relation to touching with no formal consent. - a.
-Compare pity, sympathy, and empathy in relation to a patient's situation. - b.
-Discuss family dynamics in a cultural, social, ethnic, and lifestyle sense. - 3.
-Identify legal and professional standards and their relationship to practice in health professions. - a.
-Describe accepted codes or guidelines for professional ethics in their chosen health profession. - b.
-Identify specific ethical situations and dilemmas in health care that may impact the radiographer. - c.
-Employ a basic system of examination, clarification, determination of alternatives, and decision making in addressing ethical questions and situations. - d.
-Explain select concepts embodied in principles of patients' rights, the doctrine of informed (patient) consent, and other issues related to patients' rights. - e.
-Identify the legal implications of professional liability, malpractice, professional negligence and carelessness, and other legal doctrines applicable to professional practice. - f.
-Discuss the importance of accurate, complete, and correct methods of documentation as a legal and ethical imperative.
+- 1. Apply medical and professional ethics in the context of a broader society ASRT Ethics and Law in the Radiologic Sciences - a.
+Examine the interrelationship between personal, community, and societal values - b.
+Explain the influence a person's value system has on his or her behavior - c.
+Examine how professional values are imparted - d.
+Assess the effect of a conflict between a patient's values and a health professional's values on the resultant care that a patient may receive - e.
+Discuss morality and its development - f.
+Contrast culture and ethnicity, and provide examples of each - g.
+Explain how a person's cultural bias toward illness affects his or her recovery - h.
+Explain the roots of medical ethnocentrism - i.
+Discuss the societal factors that influence the quality of health care a patient may receive - j.
+Describe the culture of poverty and the effect and delivery on the health-care system - k.
+Discuss the patient advocacy role of the health professional in relation to effective patient communication - I. Discuss the importance of understanding verbal and nonverbal communications in various cultures - 2.
+Discuss the appropriate physical boundaries in relation to touching with no formal consent ASRT Ethics and Law in the Radiologic Sciences 1-18 - a.
+Compare pity, sympathy, and empathy in relation to a patient's situation - b.
+Discuss family dynamics in a cultural, social, ethnic, and lifestyle sense - Identify legal and professional standards and their relationship to practice in health professions ASRT Ethics and Law in the Radiologic Sciences 1-18 - a.
+Describe accepted codes or guidelines for professional ethics in their chosen health profession - b.
+Identify specific ethical situations and dilemmas in health care that may impact the radiographer - c.
+Employ a basic system of examination, clarification, determination of alternatives, and decision making in addressing ethical questions and situations - d.
+Explain select concepts embodied in principles of patients' rights, the doctrine of informed (patient) consent, and other issues related to patients' rights - e.
+Identify the legal implications of professional liability, malpractice, professional negligence and

-- g.
-In groups and individually, explore responses to theoretical situations and questions relating to the ethics of care and health-care delivery. - h.
-Explain specific legal terms, principles, and laws. - i.
-Identify the elements necessary for valid malpractice claim. - j.
-Define specific legal doctrines to include vicarious liability, respondeat superior, and res ipsa loquitur. - k.
-Describe the ASRT Scope of Practice for the radiographer, the elements that comprise it, and the responsibilities of the radiographer. - I. Differentiate between professional and legal standards, and describe how each relates to radiography practice. - m.
-Identify institutional and professional liability protection typically available to the radiographer. - n.
-Describe the elements and implications of informed consent. - o.
-Identify standards for disclosure relative to informed consent. - p.
-Describe how consent forms are utilized relative to specific radiographic procedures.
+- carelessness, and other legal doctrines applicable to professional practice - f.
+Discuss the importance of accurate, complete, and correct methods of documentation as a legal and ethical imperative - g.
+In groups and individually, explore responses to theoretical situations and questions relating to the ethics of care and health-care delivery - h.
+Explain specific legal terms, principles, and laws - i.
+Identify the elements necessary for valid malpractice claim - j.
+Define specific legal doctrines to include vicarious liability, respondeat superior, and res ipsa loquitur - k.
+Describe the ASRT Scope of Practice for the radiographer, the elements that comprise it, and the responsibilities of the radiographer - I. Differentiate between professional and legal standards, and describe how each relates to radiography practice - m.
+Identify institutional and professional liability protection typically available to the radiographer - n.
+Describe the elements and implications of informed consent - o.
+Identify standards for disclosure relative to informed consent - p.
+Describe how consent forms are utilized relative to specific radiographic procedures